IkuinenPadawan/faleev-system/README.md

 # Release 1: 2021-05-12 features

-- Fetch JSON from backend and print it in log
+- Fetch weather information from backend and print it in log

 # Note to teacher regarding the original Faleev System app
 - Hours and hours of trial and error amounted to nothing.
 (I'll shift to building a Mars weather app (API: https://api.nasa.gov/assets/insight/InSight%20Weather%20API%20Documentation.pdf) as the lack of IQ and excess of work shifts before release probably prevent me from doing anything more complicated...)